-Although there weren't many African Americans in Glasgow, black writers had been operating in Britain since the 1770s.
-By the time younger black doctors like DeGrasse and Augusta began their studies, McCune Smith had already opened an office that served patients on both sides of the color line and had published several scientific articles.
+These doctors conducted their own research and demonstrated that the original collection of figures in situ in northern nursing homes had been flawed and that, as a result, the data were incorrect and could not be used to accurately determine the health of black asylum patients.
+After graduating, several black students attended college throughout the century.
+Black writers had been operating in Britain since the 1770s, and by the time younger black doctors like DeGrasse and Augusta began their studies, McCune Smith had already opened an office that served patients on both sides of the color line and had published several scientific articles.
 English Heritage has approved the nomination, publicly marking the life story of Britain's first black consulting physician.